 If Clarkson lets ‘poop stays in the loop’, this would reduce his reliance on artificial fertilisers.
 From an environmental perspective, artificial fertilisers are hugely intensive to produce.
 They pollute streams and rivers, having a devastating impact on biodiversity on farms and in the waterways.
 Plus, synthetic nitrogen fertilisers come from mined fossil fuels and release nitrous oxide, a long-lived greenhouse gas that’s 300x more potent than carbon dioxide.

 Farming organically simply means working with nature rather than against it.
-Weather was such a huge feature of Clarkson’s Farm.
+The weather was such a huge feature of Clarkson’s Farm.
 With climate change, the impacts of weather are going to increase.
 Ultimately, organic healthy soils are more resilient to climate change, as they store up to twice as much water which protects against flooding and means they perform better during drought, too.

 Last but not least, it would mean the soil would act as a carbon store.
 Soils store more carbon than all of the world’s plants and forests combined, it is one of our most important weapons in the fight against climate change.